Addisu87/Blog-App/README.md

 - Open the repository you cloned with a code editor that you like.
 - Edit the code as you want.

+## Create the database

+- rails db:create # or
+- rake db:create

+## Starting up the webserver

+- rails s # or
+- rails server

+## Generate Schema

+- To push the migration into the database
+- rails db:migrate

 👤 **Addisu Haile**